Events and risk: you are responsible for them

 What Your Standard Business Insurance Does and Does Not Cover

-Most standard general liability insurance policies cover business activities conducted at the company’s own premises.
+Most standard general liability insurance policies cover business activities conducted on the company’s own premises.
 As soon as you organize an event at an off-site location, involving visitors who are not employees and activities that differ from day-to-day business operations, restrictions or exclusions often apply.

 Never assume you’re covered.
 Provide your insurer with the details of your event before you start organizing it.
 Ask explicitly whether the event is covered, what the participant limit is for coverage to apply, and whether there are any activities (such as alcohol, physical activities, or fireworks) that require additional coverage.